 This year is different.
 We are being asked to limit our interactions with others for the collective safety of each other and to reduce the strain placed on our healthcare industry.
 Guidance has been confusing and we are receiving conflicting messages depending on where you live.
 We recommend checking with the Center for Disease Control and Prevention (CDC) and your local health department to better inform your decision-making around your and other’s safety.

 Check out our previous post “5 Helpful Tips for Finding Personal Joy This Holiday Season” for more guidance on being clear with yourself first.
+Knowing when you’re stressed and need to take a time out is also important.
 If you’re feeling anxious, we recommend these tips from people we have worked with through their anxiety.

 Communicate your feelings with your person(s).